 How to Clean a Beauty Blender

 I store my clean Beauty Blender in these travel cases or sit them on brush organizer to dry.
 The container comes with another knockoff but I don’t like it.
-These containers are the best because they let the Beauty Blender dry completely so it doesn’t mold.
+These containers are the best because they let the sponge dry completely so it doesn’t mold.
 And they’re so easy to throw in my makeup bag when I travel.

 - Don’t just squeeze the water out with a washcloth, get it really dry by squeezing a paper towel around it.